-By section 8, as quoted by his Excellency, it was declared, "that to the end that our said Executive Council may be assisting to you in all affairs relating to our service, you are to communicate to them such and so many of our Instructions, wherein their advice is mentioned to be requisite, and likewise all such others from time to time as you shall find convenient for our service to be imparted to them.'
+By section 8, as quoted by his Excellency, it was declared, "that to the end that our said Executive Council may be assisting to you in all affairs relating to our service, you are to communicate to them such and so many of our Instructions, wherein their advice is mentioned to be requisite, and likewise all such others from time to time as you shall find convenient for our service to be imparted to them."

-Upon an examination of the Instructions themselves, it appears that this is a garbled extract; for in the Instructions the words are, "You are to communicate such and so many of these our Instructions," &c.
+Upon an examination of the Instructious themselves, it appears that this is a garbled extract; for in the instructions the words are, "You are to communicate such and so many of these our Instructions," &c.
 Your Committee cannot but notice that the omission was calculated to favour the inference which his Excellency was wishing to draw.
-From this extract it appears that the Executive Council was to be assisting to the Lieutenant-Governor "in all affairs relating to the King's service," an expression which his Excellency, in doctrine and practice, has construed to mean "a few affairs relating to the King's service."
+From this extract it appears that the Executive Council was to be assisting to the Lieutenant-Governor "in all uffairs relating to the King's service," an expression which his Excellency, in doctrine and practice, has construed to mean "a few affairs relating to the King's service."

-As the Council were to be assisting "in all affairs," the communication to them of the Instructions, or any part of them, could not be intended to limit a duty, already so largely and expressly prescribed, especially as the communication was to be made, "to the end, that Report of Comthey may be assisting in all affairs," but was merely to give the Council such and so many mittee to Common of the King's Instructions as were necessary to enable them effectually to advise upon those House of Assembly to the control of the King's Instructions as were necessary to enable them effectually to advise upon those affairs respecting which the King had in His Instructions imparted His precise pleasure; for without such a communication of the Instructions, the Council might, from ignorance of them, adopt a course unintentionally opposite to them.
-It appears, therefore, to your Committee, that even according to the Instructions so illiberally and unfairly construed by his Excellency against our just rights, the Executive Council were generously intended by His Majesty's Government to advise upon "all affairs," and that the Instructions were communicated merely to enable them to do it.
+As the Council were to be assisting "in all affairs," the communication to them of the Instructions, or any part of them, could not be intended to limit a duty, already so largely and expressly prescribed, especially as the communication was to be made, "to the end, that they may be assisting in all affairs," but was merely to give the Council such and so many of the King's Instructions as were necessary to enable them effectually to advise upon those House of Assembly. affairs respecting which the King had in His Instructions imparted His precise pleasure; for without such a communication of the Instructions, the Council might, from ignorance of them, adopt a course unintentionally opposite to them.
+It appears, therefore, to your Committee that even according to the Instructions so illiherally and unfairly construed by his mittee, that even according to the Instructions so illiberally and unfairly construed by his Excellency against our just rights, the Executive Council were generously intended by His Majesty's Government to advise upon "all affairs," and that the instructions were communicated merely to enable them to do it.